-Westpac Group is committed to creating a safe, diverse and inclusive place to work.
+Westpac Group has a positive duty to eliminate as far as possible sexual harassment and related unlawful conduct in the workplace.
+We are committed to creating a safe, diverse and inclusive place to work.
 We do not tolerate sexual harassment, sex-based harassment, or conduct which creates a hostile work environment.
 Providing a healthy and safe workplace supports our people to deliver on our Purpose, Creating better futures together, and is one of our Code of Conduct Outcomes, Supporting Our People.